Survival statistics for brain tumours

 Pineal region tumours are rare.
-Overall, more than 70 out of 100 people diagnosed (70%) are alive 5 years after treatment.
+Overall, more than 70 out of 100 people diagnosed (70%) survive for 5 years or more after treatment.
 But the outlook varies for each person depending on the type of pineal tumour.
 Radiotherapy works very well for germinomas or pineoblastomas and the outlook is good for these.
 They occur mainly in younger people.
 Treatment is more difficult for other types of pineal tumours such as glioma and pineal teratoma and the outlook is not so good.

 Germinomas and pineoblastomas occur more in younger people and so the outlook for pineal region tumours varies with age.
-In people under 30, almost 80 out of 100 (80%) will live for more than 5 years.
-In older people, only around 25 out of 100 (25%) will live for more than 5 years.
+In people under 30, almost 80 out of 100 (80%) will survive for more than 5 years after diagnosis.
+In older people, only around 25 out of 100 (25%) will survive for more than 5 years after diagnosis.

 Haemangiopericytomas of the brain and spinal cord occur mostly in the meninges (the membranes covering the brain and spinal cord).
 They tend to be quickly growing tumours.
 After some years they are likely to spread to other parts of the brain or spinal cord.
 In a review of cases

-- More than 9 out of 10 people live for more than a year (95%)
+- More than 90 out of 100 people survive for more than a year after diagnosis (95%)

 A number of different types of tumour can grow in the spinal cord and the outlook depends on the type you have.
 Meningiomas, schwannomas and chordomas usually grow on the outside of the spinal cord and so are removable.
 Other types of tumour that grow within the spinal cord itself may not be able to be taken out completely and so need radiotherapy after surgery.
-Depending on the type of tumour, from 20 to 80 out of 100 people (20 to 80%) are alive 5 years after treatment.
+The outcome varies a lot depending on the type of tumour.

 Central nervous system lymphoma (CNS lymphoma) is a rare condition.
 Unfortunately these tumours can be very difficult to treat.
 Depending on the type of lymphoma it may be treated with chemotherapy (usually including high dose methotrexate), or radiotherapy or a combination of these.
 Patients who are unwell, or not fit enough to have chemotherapy, may have radiotherapy to the whole brain.